WHAT WE DID

 #1: Who are we missing?

-A primary goal of this residency is to better understand which residents are currently left out of conversations about the City Budget.
-Through the residency, we hope to engage groups that are often unseen in the budget-making process.
-We want to amplify the voices of those with different levels of access and abilities to participate or be heard.
+What are the systemic biases and discriminatory patterns that prevent residents from engaging with the Budget?
+A primary goal of this pilot was to engage groups that were unseen in the budget-making process.
+We wanted to amplify the voices of those with different levels of access and abilities to participate.

 #2: What do people know?
 What do they want to know?